Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 were associated with both VEP amplitudes and latencies at each visit, demonstrating widespread associations between early life gut microbiome and visual cortex neurodevelopment.
-The number of these associations increased over time (visit 1 had 6 associations, visit 2 had 24, and visit 3 had 37).
+The number of these associations increased over time (visit-1 had 6 associations, visit-2 had 24, and visit-3 had 37).
 To differentiate whether this cross-sectional finding indicated the early microbiome (\~4 months) was sparsely related to visual cortical development at 4 months only or more broadly at all subsequent time points, longitudinal analyses were performed (results below).